 Zileuton extended-release tablets are usually taken twice daily, within 1 hour after your morning and evening meals.

 Do not use zileuton to treat an asthma attack that has already begun.
-It will not work fast enough to reverse your symptoms.
-Use only a fast-acting inhalation medication to treat an asthma attack.
-Talk with your doctor if any of your asthma medications do not seem to work as well in treating or preventing asthma attacks.
+It will not work fast enough.
+Use only a fast acting inhalation medication.
+Talk with your doctor if any of your asthma medications do not seem to work as well in treating or preventing attacks.

-It may take up to a few weeks of using this medicine before your symptoms improve.
-For best results, keep using zileuton as directed, even if you feel fine.
+It may take up to a few weeks before your symptoms improve.
+Keep using the medication as directed even if you feel fine or have no symptoms.
 Having no asthma symptoms is a sign that the medication is working.

-Asthma is often treated with a combination of different drugs.
-To best treat your condition, use all of your medications as directed by your doctor.
-Be sure to read the medication guide or patient instructions provided with each of your medications.
-Do not change your doses or medication schedule without advice from your doctor, even if you have no asthma symptoms.
+Asthma is often treated with a combination of drugs.
+Use all medications as directed by your doctor.
+Read the medication guide or patient instructions provided with each medication.
+Do not change your doses or medication schedule without your doctor's advice, even if you have no asthma symptoms.

 Call your doctor right away if you feel that this medicine is not working as well as usual, or if it makes your condition worse.
 If it seems like you need to use more of any of your medications in a 24-hour period, talk with your doctor.